-As a school, we teach reading and phonics from Reception Class and we use Bug Club books to embed phonics.
+As a school, we teach reading and phonics from Reception Class and we use Bug Club programme and books to embed phonics.
 We also have online Bug Club for children to enjoy using and applying their phonics skills at home.

 We teach rigorous and systematic teaching of synthetic phonics from the beginning of Reception, starting with the easiest sounds, and progressing to the most complex, reading and writing simple words and tricky words along the way.
 The sequence of reading books follows a cumulative progression in phonics knowledge, with frequent and detailed assessment used to identify any child falling behind the pace of our school’s phonics programme, so that they can be offered targeted support to address any gaps right away.

 Our reading books closely match the phonics knowledge that pupils are being taught and we offer children plenty of opportunities to practice reading and re-reading the grapheme-phoneme correspondences that they have learned – both at school and at home.
 Children hear a wide range of texts read aloud in the classroom, including stories, poems, rhymes and non-fiction to develop their vocabulary, language comprehension and love of reading.
 We have a huge emphasis on children being authors themselves and work is published and kept in classroom reading areas to promote a purpose for writing and enjoyment of reading.
 Teachers read to children in class every day.